frontenddogma/css-optimization-basics/manuscript/production.md

 I> For both character and code optimization there are several tools and scripts on the market, for example:
 I>
 I> * [minifier.org](http://www.minifier.org/) based on Matthias Mullie’s [Minify](https://github.com/matthiasmullie/minify)
-I> * [YUI CSS Compressor](https://hell.meiert.org/aux/compress/css/gui/) based on Yahoo’s [YUI CSS Compressor PHP port](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port).
+I> * [YUI CSS Compressor](https://hell.meiert.org/aux/compress/css/gui/) based on Yahoo’s [YUI CSS Compressor PHP port](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port)
 I> * [CSS Minifier](https://cssminifier.com/) by Andrew Chilton

 ### File Normalization

 Although it makes it more difficult to avoid declaration repetition (see “Using Declarations Just Once”), we can work with as many CSS or preprocessor files as we want.
 However, at the end, for production, we should make sure to combine them to a single file to load.
-That is important for more effective compression and even more so for fewer HTTP requests. ([HTTP/2 alleviates](@@) here but for this first edit, I wish to stick to advising for fewer connections.)
+That’s important for more effective compression and even more so for fewer HTTP requests. ([HTTP/2 alleviates](@@) here but for this first edit, I wish to stick to advising for fewer requests.)

 That’s simplified but the basic idea behind this is that HTTP request overhead makes for 500–700 bytes (based on work from Steve Souders and Kyle Simpson) that “costs about 100&nbsp;ms” (Kyle Simpson).

-This data has led others to recommend that files smaller than 1&nbsp;KB should inlined, and to avoid inlining of files that are bigger than 4&nbsp;KB (Guy Podjarny).
+This data has led others to recommend that files smaller than 1&nbsp;KB should be inlined, and to avoid inlining of files that are bigger than 4&nbsp;KB (Guy Podjarny).

 We may say that most sites that use several style sheets (to then be combined to a single one for production) do work with files that are larger than 1&nbsp;KB.
-As such it’s useful to have these as individual files (and not inline), but for each style sheet we get rid of and merge we save roughly half a kilobyte and 10&nbsp;ms. This leads us to the recommendation to merge all styles into one file and link that from our documents.
+As such it’s useful to have these as individual files (and not inline), but for each style sheet we get rid of and merge we save roughly half a kilobyte and 10&nbsp;ms. This leads to the general recommendation to merge all styles into one file and link that from our documents.

 As we can tell, there must be something else here.
 What about tiny sites, and what about overall file size and caching?